ormizj/agwa-exam/README.md

 basic tests:

-1. running the basic tests from the unit tests (this will run a test for the `AgwaExamStack` class)
+1. running the basic tests from the unit tests (this will run a test for the `agwa_exam_stack.py` file)

 ```
 python -m unittest discover -p 'test_*.py' tests